dtudk/pythonsupport-page/docs/os/terminalTutorial.rst

 #.
 You can now right click a folder and press "copy path"
 #. type cd in your terminal and paste the path that you just copied

-In general it is a good practice, it is a good idea to change your directory, to the place of whatever you are working with.
+In general it is a good idea to change your directory, to the place of whatever you are working with.
 For example, if a large dataset is in a specific folder, you can change your directory to that folder.

+.. tab:: {{ win_powershell }}

    To navigate one step backwards, you can use the ``cd ..`` command:

    It might look something like this:

-.. tab:: {{ win_powershell }}

    .. termynal:: termynal:backdir
         :title: Powershell
         :windows: